MunyaradziMagura/SA-Crime/README.md

 # SA_crime

- This is a Data exploration project which seens to investigate the occurance of offences within SA betwen the years of 2018 & 2019
+This data exploration project delves into the occurrence of offenses within South Australia between the years 2018 and 2019.
+Leveraging Python, the project aims to comprehensively investigate crime trends, providing valuable insights into the spatial and temporal distribution of offenses.
+By analysis this project sheds light on patterns and trends, facilitating a deeper understanding of crime dynamics in the region.
+Through visualizations and statistical analyses, users can explore and interpret the data, uncovering meaningful insights that contribute to informed decision-making and policy development.